-In addition to meeting the agency administrative and personnel requirements in WAC 388-877-0400 through 388-877-0530, an agency providing chemical dependency outpatient treatment services must ensure:
+In addition to meeting the agency administrative and personnel requirements in WAC $\underline{388-877-0400}$ through $\underline{388-877-0530}$ , an agency providing chemical dependency outpatient treatment services must ensure:

-(1) All chemical dependency assessment and counseling services are provided by a chemical dependency professional (CDP), or a department of health-credential CDP trainee (CDPT) under the supervision of an approved supervisor.

-(b) Has documented competency in clinical supervision;

-(c) Is responsible for monitoring the continued competency of each CDP in assessment, treatment, continuing care, transfer, and discharge.
-The monitoring must include a semi-annual review of a sample of the clinical records kept by the CDP; and

-(d) Has not committed, permitted, aided or abetted the commission of an illegal act or unprofessional conduct as defined under RCW 18.130.180.

-(4) Each chemical dependency professional trainee has at least one approved supervisor who meets the qualifications in WAC 246-811-049.
-An approved supervisor must decrease the hours of individual contact by twenty percent for each full-time CDPT supervised.

-(5) Each staff member that provides individual care has a copy of an initial TB screen or test and any subsequent screenings or testing in their personnel file.

-(6) All staff members are provided annual training on the prevention and control of communicable disease, blood borne pathogens and TB, and document the training in the personnel file.
+- (1) All chemical dependency assessment and counseling services are provided by a chemical dependency professional (CDP), or a department of health-credential CDP trainee (CDPT) under the supervision of an approved supervisor. - (2) There is a designated clinical supervisor who: - (a) Is a CDP; - (b) Has documented competency in clinical supervision; - (c) Is responsible for monitoring the continued competency of each CDP in assessment, treatment, continuing care, transfer, and discharge.
+The monitoring must include a semi-annual review of a sample of the clinical records kept by the CDP; and - (d) Has not committed, permitted, aided or abetted the commission of an illegal act or unprofessional conduct as defined under RCW 18.130.180. - (4) Each chemical dependency professional trainee has at least one approved supervisor who meets the qualifications in WAC 246-811-049.
+An approved supervisor must decrease the hours of individual contact by twenty percent for each full-time CDPT supervised. - (5) Each staff member that provides individual care has a copy of an initial TB screen or test and any subsequent screenings or testing in their personnel file. - (6) All staff members are provided annual training on the prevention and control of communicable disease, blood borne pathogens and TB, and document the training in the personnel file.